After installing OpenShift Container Platform, a cluster administrator can configure and customize the following components:

 Enabling the cluster-wide proxy

 Configure storage: By default, containers operate using ephemeral storage or transient local storage.
-The ephemeral storage has a lifetime limitation, so you must configure persistent storage to store the data for a long time.
+The ephemeral storage has a lifetime limitation.
+TO store the data for a long time, you must configure persistent storage.
 You can configure storage by using one of the following methods:

 Dynamic provisioning: You can dynamically provision storage on demand by defining and creating storage classes that control different levels of storage, including storage access.

-Static provisioning: Cluster administrators can use Kubernetes persistent volumes to make existing storage available to a cluster by supporting various device configurations and mount options.
+Static provisioning: You can use Kubernetes persistent volumes to make existing storage available to a cluster.
+Static provisioning can support various device configurations and mount options.

 Configure users: OAuth access tokens allow users to authenticate themselves to the API.
-As a cluster administrator, you can configure OAuth to specify an identity provider, use role-based access control to define and apply permissions to users, and install an Operator from OperatorHub.
+As a cluster administrator, you can configure OAuth to perform the following tasks: